kyphan38/web/assets/docs/study/vault/4-compare-authentication-methods.md

   - Generally indicates the use of dynamic or integrated credentials to eliminate hardcoded secrets
   - Meets the requirements: AWS, Azure, GCP (Google Cloud Platform), Kubernetes (K8s)
   - Does not meet the requirements: Userpass, LDAP
-- Use Existing User Credentials
+- Use existing user credentials
   - Typically means integrating with an existing identity provider to leverage current user credentials
   - Meets the Requirement: OIDC (OpenID Connect), LDAP, Okta, GitHub
   - Does Not Meet the Requirements: Userpass, AWS, Azure, GCP (Google Cloud Platform)